Niko171993/stock-market/README.md

 #### Day 1

 Goal: Create a Project with Vite + TypeScript.
 Create data for 10 stocks.
 Chart them using React Re-Charts Library and create cards for each stock.

+Summary of Day 1: Okay so day 1 is complete, spent about 4 hours on the project.
+What I did: I basically got a list of stocks with specific formatting from chatGPT and displayed it in a chart.
+Also made a card, so that each graph is displayed in a card.
+Also added the bull icon in the middle of the card, looks cool, learned from John Smilga.
+Anyway I did not use chatGPT for code except for 1-2 places, seems like I forgot some stuff, but overall todays operation of "read and write" is done.
+And Im glad.
+Might add icons later to the card for money, title and sub-title.

+Some problems I ran into:
+I do not know recharts that well im studying it now, but display the chart was definitely a problem.
+Also styling the chart and centering it was a problem.
+I needed to use a margin-left: - 1 hack to center it correctly.
+I used definite widths on the card since I want it to look that way, if it grows it will distort it.